Skip to main content

 POS source data

-If a POS integration is used, ledger entries may include source data from the connected POS system.
-Depending on the integration, this can show:
+If a POS integration is used, ledger entries may include source bill positions from the connected POS system.
+Depending on the integration, this can include:

 • POS item name